Oliver-Loeffler/exploring-java-spi/README.md

 # Exploring Java Service Provider Interface (SPI)

 #### Platform: Java 8

-The way how the service provider interface API works has changed with Java 9.
-All details below apply to Java 7 or Java 8, details for most recent Java versions will be added later.
+All details below apply to Java 7 or Java 8.
+In case of a non-modular setup (so no use of Java Platform Module System, JPMS) this code will also work with Java 9, 11 or beyond.
-For JPMS there will be a separate project.

 ## Idea